 The paper reported that Michael Firesheets was a member of the Vanderbilt University Marching Band.
 Michael graduated from Bullitt East.
-Also, Wendy Dugger of Shepherdsville is part of the Morehead State University’s Symphony Band where she plays the clarinet.
-They will be performing in China in May.
+Also, Wendy Dugger of Shepherdsville is part of the Morehead State University's Symphony Band where she plays the clarinet.
+They would be performing in China in May.

 The North Bullitt Lady Eagles got off to a bad start against Spencer County, trailing 10-3 after a quarter, but rallied, out-scoring their opponent 39-14 over the next two quarters.
 Coach Mike Riffe complimented Brandi Evans, Nikki Cowan, and Melanie Keith for coming off the bench to help the team to victory.

 Clifton and Boots Thrash of Lebanon Junction celebrated their 50th wedding anniversary.
 Leo and Jennie Reid of LJ would celebrate theirs in February.

 The paper reported that Brandon Miller, a seventh grader at Bullitt Lick, won the track championship for his age group at Midstate Motocross Park.
 He competed on his 80cc Kawasaki motorcycle.
 The trophy he won was four inches taller than Brandon himself.

 Although Ralph Lutes had stepped away from his role as Mt.
 Washington's mayor, he would serve the next two years on the City Council.
 Ed Hilbert assumed the role of mayor.
 Lutes had been mayor for 13 years, and previous to that he had served on the City Council, and even earlier as the city judge.